 Your color will be an investment, so preserve it as long as you can with great home care.

 Heated tools, for example, will fade warm tones quickly and lead to damage.
-Make sure to use a good conditioning mask to keep your hair soft and healthy.
+Make sure to use a good protectant spray to keep your hair soft and healthy.

 So, go ahead and treat yourself to a fresh look this fall!
 And while you’re at it, reward your locks with the best shampoos and conditioners.